UFC BJJ

 UFC Brazilian Jiu-Jitsu (UFC BJJ) is an American submission grappling promotion company owned by the Ultimate Fighting Championship (UFC) mixed martial arts promotion, itself a subsidiary of TKO Group Holdings (TKO).

-UFC BJJ first gained notoriety with the launch of UFC BJJ: Road to the Title, an eight-episode Brazilian jiu-jitsu-reality show hybrid series which aired for free on the UFC YouTube channel.
+UFC BJJ first gained notoriety with the launch of UFC BJJ: Road to the Title, an eight-episode Brazilian jiu-jitsu-reality show hybrid series which aired for free on UFC Fight Pass and the UFC YouTube channel.
 It featured two teams of top lightweight and welterweight competitors, coached by Mikey Musumeci and Rerisson Gabriel.
 The athletes competed in a tournament to determine the finalists in each division, who will face off alongside the coaches at UFC BJJ 1 to crown the inaugural champions.

 At UFC BJJ 1, Mikey Musumeci, Carlos Henrique, and Andrew Tackett captured the inaugural bantamweight, lightweight, and welterweight championships.

 Rules

 Each bout shall be contested over three rounds, each lasting five minutes.
 The referee serves as the sole authority within the bout, with full discretion to enforce the rules.
 This includes issuing cautions, warnings, negative points, positional resets, disqualifications, and initiating or halting the action as necessary.

 If no submission occurs by the conclusion of the third round, the outcome shall be determined by the judges using the 10-point must system.
 Judging criteria are prioritized in the following order, from highest to lowest value: